sarahleejane/sarahleejane.github.io/_posts/2014-09-17-why-you-should-attend-ladies-meetups.markdown

 ### The meetup
 This ladies meetup was fantastic for a few key reasons:

-*The subject was great no matter who attended
+-The subject was great no matter who attended
-*There was never a mention of our gender
+-There was never a mention of our gender
-*Somehow the group felt instantly close - maybe because we all had two things in common - an interest and our gender.
+-Somehow the group felt instantly close - maybe because we all had two things in common - an interest and our gender.
-*I didn't feel afraid to ask questions.
+-I didn't feel afraid to ask questions.
 I realised that if I meet a guy at a meetup, I assume he is an amazing tech genious who doesn't want to waste his time teaching me.
 This is mostly definitely not true of course, but it does alter my behaviour.

 ### My gripes